Starting a Business in the USA: Legal Structures, Steps, and Best Practices

 7. S-corporation

-9. Trade name: DBA / fictitious business name
+9. Business name: DBA / fictitious business name

 10. Employer Identification Number (EIN)